Tamilisai Soundararajan

-Tamilisai Soundararajan (born 2 June 1961) is an Indian politician belongs to Bharatiya Janata Party.
+Tamilisai Soundararajan (born 2 June 1961) is an Indian politician who belongs to Bharatiya Janata Party.
 She served as the second Governor of Telangana from 2019 until 2024.
-He was also served as Lieutenant Governor of Puducherry (Additional charge).
+She also served as Lieutenant Governor of Puducherry (Additional charge).
 She was the National Secretary and Tamil Nadu State Unit President of the BJP prior to this appointment.

 Tamilisai Soundararajan resigned from the posts as Governor of Telangana and Lieutenant Governor of Puducherry on 18 March 2024 and rejoined BJP in the presence of Tamil Nadu BJP President K. Annamalai, Union Minister G. Kishan Reddy, Union Minister of State L. Murugan on 20 March 2024.

 Personal life and education

 She was born in Kaliyakkavilai, Kanyakumari, Tamil Nadu on 2 June 1961.
 Her father Kumari Ananthan, was a former Member of Parliament and a senior Indian National Congress leader in Tamil Nadu.
 Whereas, her husband, Soundararajan, is a medical doctor.

-She graduated from Ethiraj College for Women, pursued her MBBS at Madras Medical College, Chennai and her obstetrics and gynaecology qualifications at Dr. MGR Medical University, Chennai.
+She graduated from Ethiraj College for Women, pursued her MB BS at Madras Medical College, Chennai and her obstetrics and gynaecology qualifications at Dr. MGR Medical University, Chennai.
 She was trained in sonology and frozen embryo transfer therapy at the University of Toronto and The Hospital for Sick Children in Toronto, Canada.

 Prior to political commitment she worked as an assistant professor at Ramachandra Medical College, Chennai for 5 years.
 She has two children.

 In recognition of her dedicated service to the society and general public and promoting gender equality women empowerment, she was awarded “ International Rising Star of the Year – 2018” by multi ethnic advisory task force, USA operating under US Congressman Danny K. Davis.